 Drop your bags at the historic Belle Grove Plantation Bed & Breakfast on the banks of the Rappahannock River.
 Birthplace of President James Madison, this plantation offers world class lodging and a central point for exploring the area.
 Visit the Dahlgren Heritage Museum for local history, heritage and culture.
 Take a picnic lunch and hike the trails at Caledon State Park and Natural Area, a National Natural Landmark known for its old growth forest and home to one of the largest concentrations of American bald eagles on the East Coast.Stop by Unique Antiques Mall on Rt.
 301 for a wide variety of antiques and collectibles before heading to Oak Crest Vineyards for a wine tasting experience and maybe an afternoon snack of their delicious cheese and sausage selections.

-Colonial Beach – Book a room at the 1883 Bell House Bed & Breakfast, a beautiful Victorian house overlooking the Potomac River that once was the summer home of Alexander Graham Bell.
-Hire a golf cart to explore “the beach” where you’ll find plenty of lunch and dinner options along the Potomac River and Monroe Bay.
+Colonial Beach – A golf cart town where you can hire a golf cart to explore “the beach” where you’ll find plenty of lunch and dinner options along the Potomac River and Monroe Bay.

 The Westmoreland Berry Farm is a working farm along the Rappahannock River where you can hike, let the kids enjoy the petting zoo and pick your own fruit.
 During berry season, get a fresh fruit ice-cream sundae with shortcake, while enjoying the view that sweeps down over the farm and out to the Rappahannock River.
 For nature lovers, escape to Westmoreland State Park, where hiking trails offer breathtaking views along the Potomac River bluffs and ancient beaches.
 Camping, fishing, and kayak rental opportunities are also available.Dinner, lodging and breakfast can all be found at the Stratford Hall, home of the Lees of Virginia & Birthplace of Robert E. Lee.
 Take a tour of the Great House and grounds, hike the trails or visit the beach and historic mill pond.
 Just a short distance is George Washington’s Birthplace where one can explore the spectacular scenery that is Popes Creek.